Yuma248/SNPcallingPipe/README.md

         git clone https://github.com/amplab/snap.git

         cd snap

         make

-then copy the snap-aligment to your path or incluide snap folder in your $PATH
+Then copy snap-aligment to your path or incluide snap folder in your $PATH

 # Basic usage: